How to Give an Erotic Massage

 When massaging your lover, try to keep your bodies as close as possible and always maintain body contact.
 This will not only help you keep warm and stop your lover wondering, "Where did they go?" mid-massage, but it’ll also give you both a connection that really sparks your eroticism and romance.

 The first few touches you make should be long, lingering and purposeful.
-Psychologically speaking, firm contact will reassure your partner and make them feel safe (think of how a strong handshake makes an impression on a business partner, and you’ve got the gist).
+Psychologically speaking, firm contact will reassure your partner and make them feel safe, in the same way firm handshake instills confidence.

 Use this time to apply the massage oil or lotion to their body and get their skin warmed up.
 Your hands should be flat but your fingers should be relaxed, allowing them to splay and follow the natural contours of your partner’s body.